vlandham/captain_z/out/captain_z.md

 Less then five minutes later, Captain Z and the three children were out of the house and down the block at the end of the alley.

-They went slow, peeking aroudn corners and crouching as they passed the homes and shops on the way down the long hill toward the port.
+They went slow, peeking around corners and crouching as they passed the homes and shops on the way down the long hill toward the port.
 The piers were situated near the center of town.
 There would be plenty of places to hide as they went, as long as they were careful.

 Closer to the water, they started catching glimpses of groups of pirates heading this way and that.
 They all looked to be on a mission and not one was looking about to see Captain Z or her soon to be shipmates.

 Once they made it to the center, they crept down toward the far end of the piers where Wind Drinker should still be docked.
 They kept behind buildings and dry docked ships, so that no one on the piers would see them.

 As they moved through the buildings, they saw glimpses of the boats docked along the piers.
 Small bands of pirates were surrounding some of the larger ships.
-Captain Z couldn't tell what those pirates were up to, but she knew it was nothing good.
+Captain Z couldn't tell what those pirates were up to, but she knew it couldn't be something good.

 Finally, they had made it to the far end of the pier.
 They were hidden behind a boat house in front of the docks.
 The sky was getting lighter.
 The captain was surprised that the pirates hadn't started their attack yet. _They must be waiting for some sort of signal,_ she thought.